Our Goal: $118,000

 Supporting Yanomami communities on the front lines of disease outbreaks is critical if we are to protect the more vulnerable and isolated communities of the interior.
 The outcome of this expedition will:

-Create a link to access accurate and reliable information on the status of Yanomami health leading to improved disease surveillance and medical response times.
+Enhance monitoring of Yanomami health situations health leading to improved disease surveillance and medical response times.

-Facilitate the transportation of patients and medical personnel to outpatient clinics.
+Facilitate reliable emergency transportation of patients and medical personnel to outpatient clinics.

 PIONEERING MICROBIOME RESEARCH

 The microbiome is a critical part of human health and development.
-The Yanomami people have one of the most biodiverse microbiomes in the world and are largely free of chronic disease that afflict industrial societies.
+The Yanomami people have one of the most biodiverse microbiomes in the world and are largely free of chronic disease inflammatory diseases.
 The research component of our expedition has profound local and global impact on understanding human health.
-Our principal objectives are to:
+Our research goals are to:

 Study and characterize the microbiome of various Yanomami communities and its link to their diet and lifestyles.